MatthewPaulGithub/redmine_email_fetcher/README.md

 __Remarks__:

-* The plugin is prepared and intended to run with any IMAP and POP3 email account, however some issues can accur due to security certificates.
+* The plugin is prepared and intended to run with any IMAP and POP3 email account, however some issues can occur due to security certificates.
 * When using SSL, please check that the machine has the proper certificates installed by running the following terminal commands:
   * `openssl`